mahmoudZakaria90/bundler-plate/README.md

-# BundlerPlate.js
+# bundler-plate.js
-### A boilerplate and a basic config file for webpack/gulp.
+### A boilerplate and a basic config file for webpack/gulp based on user input.

 `(Note): works only for webpack for now, gulp is on the way`.